UK Covid infections climb by a million in a week

 Rates were up in England and Wales, and Scotland reached a new high.

-Infections have started decreasing in Northern Ireland however.
+Infections have started decreasing in Northern Ireland, however.

 The rates across the nations were: